truecharts/public/docs/manual/storage.md

 ### Custom Storage

 Besides the earlier mentioned Integrated Persistent Storage, we also provide the option to mount as many host folders as you want.
-This is limited to hostPath mounts only.

-Custom storage is actually quite simple:
+Custom storage currently actually quite simple:
 It mounts a directory from your TrueNAS SCALE system, directly to a directory inside the App you're installing.

+However: We might port this to PVC's in the future, which is not fully decided on yet.

 ### Permissions